YueLi-0816/test/omnibrowser_local_deployment_manual.md

 ### step 1 - run server

-the server-side code will look at
+the server-side code will look like

 ```bash
 server_side/